KariukiAddi/dimensionality-reduction-lab/README.md

 ## Summary

-In this lab, you applied PCA to the popular Iris Dataset in the context of a machine learning workflow.
-You looked at the performance of a simple classifier and the impact of PCA on the accuracy of the model and the time it took to run the model.
-You also used both PCA and isometric embedding to view higher-dimensional data in two dimensions, as well as the associated classifier decision boundaries.
+In this lab, I applied PCA to the popular Iris Dataset in the context of a machine learning workflow.
+I looked at the performance of a simple classifier and the impact of PCA on the accuracy of the model and the time it took to run the model.
+I also used both PCA and isometric embedding to view higher-dimensional data in two dimensions, as well as the associated classifier decision boundaries.